moble/PostNewtonian/README.md

     python setup.py install --user

 The `--user` flag installs the module to the user's home directory, which means that no root permissions are necessary.

+As mentioned above, GSL must be installed, and the `IncDirs` and `LibDirs` variables set appropriately in `setup.py`.
+Sensible defaults are given.

-If this succeeds, just open an python session and type
+If the build succeeds, just open an python session and type

     import Quaternions